dpbmm/Python3_Environment/README.md

     cd /vagrant
     source v_env34/bin/activate

 The element `/vagrant` (note the backslash) is the name of your present working directory in the guest OS.
 It corresponds to the top-level directory on your host operating system.
+From within the guest you will not be able to access anything on your host system outside of that top-level directory unless you make changes to the Vagrantfile.

 I suggest that you edit files using an editor on your host operating system, and use the virtual machine only to run code in the guest operating system.
 If you want to create your own repository, I suggest copying only the files